 Though there are many ways you can attempt to keep you and your website safe from the bad guys, the easiest way is to hire a 3rd party security partner, like your friends at Watchdog Studio.

-Check out our awesome support plans to find the one that’s best for you, and get a Watchdog of your own to guard your website!
+Check out our awesome website management and support plans to find the one that’s best for you, and get a Watchdog of your own to guard your website!